LeandroSWR/InterviewTask/README.md

 player, the price for selling and buying and the type of clothing it was to make it easier later when we need to apply the clothes to the player.

+Since we need to be able to Buy and Sell clothes I decided to go with the Strategy Pattern for the player's wardrobe and the shop, cause they'll function in very similar ways.
+There's a List of Available clothes and List of the clothes inside the basket (Can be for purchase or sale).
+Both these lists are manipulated in the same way so it made sense to do it this way considering the time I have left.

 ## High Level Checklist

 - [X] Player character capable of walking and interacting with the game world.